-- o Prepared, substantially written, published, or broadcasted by a student; - O Distributed or generally made available, either free of charge or for a fee, to members of the student body; and - Prepared under the direction of a student media advisor.
+- prepared, substantially written, published, or broadcasted by a student; - distributed or generally made available, either free of charge or for a fee, to members of the student body; and - prepared under the direction of a student media advisor.

 "Student media" does not include media that is intended for distribution or transmission solely in the classroom in which it is produced.